Samkth123/KTH-md/Growth/Session 2/Live Session 2 - The growth process.md

 - Relies on synergies or other added value 1+ 1 > 2
 - Often fails to deliver shareholder returns due to integration related challenges

-Generally unable to fully replace organic growth
+Need to do this in a way employees of acquired company wants to stay Generally unable to fully replace organic growth

+Instead acquisitions:
+- should strengthen or transform present competitive advantages
+- may target under-valued companies or specific resources/competencies